Chaitanya0315/android-wheel-of-fortune/GroupProject/Docs/UseCaseModelTemplate.md

 * Requirements: A user can create a new puzzle upon login.
 * Pre-conditions: The user is logged in.
-* Post-conditions: None.
+* Post-conditions: A new puzzle is added to the database.
 * Scenarios: To create a puzzle, the system will ask the user to input a phrase and the maximum number of allowed wrong guesses.The system will save and return the unique identifier for the puzzle.

 **Solve Puzzle**

 * Requirements: A user can solve a new puzzle upon login.
-* Pre-conditions: The user is logged in.
+* Pre-conditions: The user is logged in; the puzzle is not created by the user and has not been played.
-* Post-conditions: None.
+* Post-conditions: Database is updated with the total prize the player achieved on the puzzle.
 * Scenarios: When the player is solving the puzzle, the system will:
    * Display the puzzle phrase with all non-alphabetic characters shown, and regular letters replaced with blanks.
 It should also display a list of all letters not yet chosen, the total prize, with an initial value of $0, and the remaining number of allowed wrong guesses.
    * Allow the player to choose, at every turn, whether to guess a consonant, buy a vowel, or solve the puzzle.